 – a news brief from Wood Resources International LLC

-Global timber, pulpwood and biomass market reporting is included in the 52-page quarterly publication Wood Resource Quarterly (WRQ).
-The report, established in 1988 and with subscribers in over 25 countries, tracks market development as well as sawlog, pulpwood, lumber and pellet prices in most key regions around the world.
+Global lumber, sawlog and pulpwood market reporting is included in the 52-page quarterly publication Wood Resource Quarterly (WRQ).
+The report, which was established in 1988 and has subscribers in over 30 countries, tracks sawlog, pulpwood, wood chip, lumber and pellet prices, trade and market developments in most key regions around the world.
 To subscribe to the WRQ, please go to www.woodprices.com